-Dr. Melissa L. Johnson is the Honors Program Senior Associate Director.
+Dr. Melissa L. Johnson is the Honors Program Interim Director.
+She previously served as the Senior Associate Director for the program.
 A lifelong “honors” student, Dr. Johnson’s personal drive for challenge and growth is the groundwork for her commitment to high-achieving Gators – and her role in facilitating the office committed to them.

-Known across the country as a leading expert in honors advising, Dr. Johnson focuses on advising and student success, enrollment management and program representation.
-She supervises Honors staff members, admissions, advising operations and program completion, and advises student organizations including Prism, Honors Ensemble, and Honor Chords.
+Known across the country as a leading expert in honors advising, Dr. Johnson brings together a vast knowledge of undergraduate honors education to her role.
 Helping students understand the value of the holistic Honors experience – including support by a staff who champion their ambitions, intellect and drive – provides meaningful purpose and lifelong connection (she’s still in touch with alumni from her first year with UF Honors over 15 years ago!).

 The 2nd youngest ever to be named a Fellow in the National Collegiate Honors Council, Dr. Johnson has been active in Honors on a national scale—she has published, presented and facilitated national institutes on all aspects of the Honors experience.
-She is regularly requested to serve as an external consultant and program reviewer for honors programs and colleges across the country.
-Previously she was an Editorial Board Member for the NACADA Journal and Honors in Practice and a member of the NACADA Academic Advising Consultants and Speakers Service.
+She receives regular requests to serve as an external consultant and program reviewer for honors programs and colleges across the country.
+She is an Editorial Board Member for the Honors in Practice journal and is a member of the NACADA Academic Advising Consultants and Speakers Service.

 Dr. Johnson’s Gator-connections extend beyond her position with Honors, too.
 She earned her Ph.D. from UF and serves on the executive board of the Phi Beta Kappa, Beta of Florida chapter.
 She has served numerous university committees over the past 20 years, including Academic Assessment (co-chair), University Libraries (chair), Faculty Senate (steering committee), and Infrastructure Council.